Archive for the ‘Marriage’ Category

 So why has the state legally recognized marriage between one man and one woman?
 Because it is that sexual relationship that brings children into existence, and it is that marital relationship that fundamentally affects the psychological and emotional well being of children.
 The state recognizes marriage because of children and children’s rights upon their parents and their parents’ relationship.

 Homosexual couples are naturally infertile and scarce.
 So there is no equality between heterosexual and homosexual unions in this regard.
-They do not bring children into existence can cannot provide a mother and father to children, as heterosexual unions do.
+They do not bring children into existence and cannot provide a mother and father to children, as heterosexual unions do.
 They therefore do not deserve recognition by the state.
 It is as simple as that.

 Should the state recognize the relationship between golf partners?
 Dance partners?
 Pen pals?
 Would such people be “oppressed” without such recognition?
 Of course not!
 These relationships serve no public good.